 What Are Phytates And How Do I Avoid Them?

-There have been some misconceptions about phytates lately, and it has led to a lot of steps on how to achieve a phytic acid free diet.
+There have been some misconceptions about phytates lately, and it has led to a lot of advice on how to achieve a phytic acid free diet.
 But are phytates really bad for you?

 Phytates | What You Need to Know